 The Organization maintains cash balances at financial institutions whose accounts are insured by the Federal Deposit Insurance Company up to statutory limits.
 Management believes the Organization is not exposed to any significant credit risk on its cash balances.
-Uninsured balances at December 31, 2015 totaled \$67,455.
+Uninsured balances at December 31, 2016 and 2015 totaled \$169,983 and \$67,495, respectively.